About This Project

 Samba Melvis

-Samba Melvis Bora is a Public Health Expert and Social Reformer with great interest in multi-disciplinary activities.
-She majoured in high school in Physics, Chemistry and Biology and now with a Master’s degree in Public Health and a good background in Sociology, Anthropology, Medical Laboratory and Political Sciences, she is focused on making use of the skills acquired in these fields to address current issues through service to humanity.
+Samba Melvis Bora is a Public Health Expert and Social Reformer with great interest in multi-disciplinary activities that add value to the society and its inhabitants.
+She majoured in high school in Physics, Chemistry and Biology and now with a Master’s degree in Public Health and a strong background in Sociology, Anthropology, Medical Laboratory and Political Sciences, she is focused on making use of all the skills acquired in these fields to address current issues through service to humanity.
 Her passion is to ensure ideas and research findings are not only presented for knowledge sharing but used to take measurable actions that will contributes to ensure sustainable maximization of resources that add value to deserving populations within the Sustainable Development Goals framework.
-Looking forward to do more https://www.linkedin.com/in/sa...
+Looking forward everyday to do more https://www.linkedin.com/in/sa...

 Lab Notes